Gold heptafluoride

 Gold heptafluoride is a gold(V) compound with the empirical formula AuF7.
-The synthesis of this compound was first reported in 1986.
+The synthesis of this compound from gold pentafluoride and a monatomic fluorine plasma was first reported in 1986.
 However, current calculations suggest that the structure of the synthesized molecule was actually a difluorine ligand on a gold pentafluoride core, AuF5·F2.
 That would make it the first difluorine complex and the first compound containing a fluorine atom with an oxidation state of zero.
-The gold(V)–difluorine complex is calculated to be 205 kJ/mol more stable than gold(VII) fluoride.
+The gold(V)–difluorine complex is calculated to be 205 kJ/mol more stable than "true" gold(VII) fluoride.
 The vibrational frequency at 734 cm−1 is the hallmark of the end-on coordinated difluorine molecule.

+Gold heptafluoride decomposes at 100 °C to gold(V) fluoride releasing fluorine gas: